 Effects of Using Meth

 Meth’s intense rush has the ability to get you hooked the very first time you use it.
 Abusing Meth has caused countless cases of homelessness and has destroyed the lives of thousands of people.
 Abusing Meth regularly can cause sores and lesions upon the face and skin.
 Meth also rapidly ages the face and can sink in your cheekbones, making you look very ill.
-A lot of Meth users pick at the sores on their face, making their skin unhealable.
+A lot of Meth users pick at the sores on their face, making their skin chronically inflamed and infected.
 Users might be ashamed of how they look and what has become of their lives as a result of Meth, yet sadly still continue abusing the drug due to the rush their brain has become addicted to.

-Crystal Meth versus Methamphetamine
+Crystal Meth Versus Methamphetamine

-Crystal Meth and Methamphetamine are extremely similar in the chemical makeup within each drug.
+Crystal Meth and Methamphetamine are extremely similar in the chemical makeup of each drug.
 Meth can come in a pill or white powder while Crystal Meth comes in white or blue crystals.
 Both can be abused in the same way to achieve the desired high.